Zell3/FF2R-TFOC-Plugins/README.md

 ## Contributing

-All credits goes to original creator.
+All credits goes to original creator and I own nothing.